Sithara (singer): Career

 She started off her art life as a dancer and eventually became a playback singer.
 She was trained in Carnatic Music by Sri Ramanattukara Satheesan Master and Palai CK Ramachandran.
 Sithara also received extensive education in Hindustani Classical music from Ustad Fiyaz Khan.
 She is also a classical dancer trained by Kalamandalam Vinodini.
-For her multifaceted talents, she was accoladed with the Kalathilakam title in Calicut University Arts Festival for two consecutive years(2005 and 2006).
+For her multifaceted talents, she was accoladed with the Kalathilakam title in Calicut University Arts Festival for two consecutive years (2005 and 2006).
 She holds master's degrees in Hindustani Khyal Music and Vocal Music from Rabindra Bharati University, Kolkata.

 Sithara started off her playback singing career in the year 2007 with the song Pammi Pammi in Vinayan's Malayalam film Athishayan.
 Formerly, she was the winner of several musical talent shows like Asianet Saptha Swarangal (2004), Kairali TV Gandharva Sangeetham (Seniors) and Jeevan TV Voice 2004.
 She also won Jeevan TV's 20 million Apple Megastars in 2008.
 She has gained a good reputation as a devoted Ghazal singer and a passionate stage performer of other vocal genres.
 She has worked with noted composers like Ouseppachan, M. Jayachandran, G. V. Prakash Kumar, Prashant Pillai, Gopi Sundar, Bijibal, Shaan Rahman and rendered her voice to over 300 film songs including Malayalam and other Indian languages.
 Her works are of various genres.

 In 2017, she turned composer with the single Ente Akasham, Written by herself.
 The video which officially got released at a program held by Kerala State Women's Development Corporation to commemorate International Women's Day, picturized the life of night-time female workers.

 She turned film music composer with the film Udalaazham along with Mithun Jayaraj.
 The film is produced under the banner Doctor’s Dilemma – a doctor's collective which includes her husband Dr. Sajish.
 M. She made a cameo appearance in the Malayalam film Ganagandharvan directed by Ramesh Pisharody.

+On October 31, 2025, the Government of Kerala appointed Sithara as a member of the General Council of the Kerala State Chalachitra Academy.